UoW-CPC/ADTGenerator/compiler/README.md

 ### Initiate the compiler
 To use the compiler first you must initiate it by passing its configuration
  - templates path
- - functions required by the template
+ - python modules required by the template

 ```
 from compiler import compiler
-compiler.init(configs)
+compiler.init(templates_path, modules)
 ```
 Configuration parameters
 - [templates_path] path to YAML templates folder (Default value: None, sets the path under the compiler folder)
-- [modules] list of modules and their functions to pass in Jinja2 (Default value: empty list)
+- [modules] list of modules with their import statements and functions to pass in Jinja2 (Default value: empty list)

 ### Render a template
 To render a template pass to the compiler the template name and a dictionary with the data required by the template.